microsoft/MIDI/docs/developer-docs/consuming-midi-api.md

 ## Consuming from C++ without Visual Studio (using cmake or other tools)

-The C++/WinRT tool `cppwinrt.exe` will generate a standard C++ 17 header file `Windows.Devices.Midi2.h` which you can pull in and include in your project.
-The header file projections for WinRT types outside of Windows::Devices::Midi2 are included with the Windows SDK.
-When we ship Windows MIDI Services in-box in Windows, this API will be projected in the same way as all the others in the Windows SDK.
+The C++/WinRT tool `cppwinrt.exe` will generate a set of standard C++ header files including `Windows.Devices.Midi2.h` which you can pull in and include in your project.
+The header file projections for WinRT types outside of `Windows::Devices::Midi2` are generated from the Windows SDK and included in a subfolder.
+When we ship Windows MIDI Services in-box in Windows, this new MIDI API will be projected in the same way as all the others in the Windows SDK.

-First, install the Windows SDK.
+First, install the latest Windows SDK.
 You can get the SDK from the [Windows Dev Center](https://developer.microsoft.com/windows/downloads/windows-sdk/)

 The SDK install includes the `cppwinrt.exe` tool.
 For the 10.0.22621.0 version of the SDK, it is found here on my PC:
 `C:\Program Files (x86)\Windows Kits\10\bin\10.0.22621.0\x64` and